 After years of not using mayonnaise in my salads (I don’t eat eggs so don’t make my own and don’t love it enough to purchase it), I whipped up my Mother’s very retro eggless mayo that she always made with a can of condensed milk, white vinegar and mustard (or other flavouring).

 Now we have a couple of salads that use mayo – A Quick Tomato Salad with Mustardy Mayo, and today’s salad which is sort of a wild variation on Salade Niçoise.
 Salade Nicoise is a salad that originated in the French city of Nice.
 It is traditionally made of tomatoes, olives, and other accompaniments, dressed with olive oil, or in later years, mayonnaise.
 This is a variation on that theme that I quite love.

 Or perhaps Fennel Salads?
-Try Fennel and Feta Salad with Sumac and Pomegranate, Fennel Salad with Orange Vinaigrette, Fennel Salad with Fresh Prunes, and Nashi Pear, Celery and Fennel Salad with Panch Phoron Crunch.
+Try Fennel with Almonds and Raisins, Fennel and Feta Salad with Sumac and Pomegranate, Fennel Salad with Orange Vinaigrette, Fennel Salad with Fresh Prunes, and Nashi Pear, Celery and Fennel Salad with Panch Phoron Crunch.

 Fennel, Potato and Tomato Salad with Garlicky Mayo

 Make or purchase a garlicky mayonnaise.
 You can make this eggless mayo that my Mother used to make from condensed milk – replace the mustard with minced garlic.

 On a bed of greens, make mounds of olives, cooked new or chunked potatoes, green beans, good tomatoes, capers, fennel slivers.
 (None of these are crucial, you can swap ingredients in and out.)
 Serve with the mayo, or a vinaigrette.

 recipe notes and alternativews

 I added some Jicama Pickles and Carrot Pickles, sliced red onion, and thin slices of green capsicum.